-Karzai sought to hold presidential elections within the prescribed time frame to parry any charges that he sought to monopolize power.
-The Tajik minority-dominated "Northern Alliance" grouping - political rivals of Karzai - wanted simultaneous parliamentary elections to check presidential authority.
-However, there was an early recognition that parliamentary, provincial and district elections are complicated and would need to be held separately.
+Karzai sought to hold presidential elections by the June 2004 deadline to demonstrate that he did not seek to monopolize power.
+However, there was an early recognition that parliamentary, provincial, and district elections are complicated to organize and could not be held simultaneous with presidential elections.
 In July 2003, a joint Afghan-U.N.
 (U.N.
 Assistance Mission in Afghanistan, UNAMA), elections management body, called the Joint Election Management Body (JEMB), was set up.
 Even though a population census had never been taken, it was estimated that there would be 10.5 million eligible voters.
 The voting age is 18.
 Registration was slowed by violence in early 2004, and holding to the June 2004 schedule was judged not feasible, but a firm presidential election date was set for October 9, 2004.
 The parliamentary, provincial, and district elections were postponed (initially to April-May 2005).
 A total of 10.5 million voters registered, of which about 42% were women.
-On May 25, 2004, Karzai signed the major election law that provided for the election system to be district-based (voting for specific candidates) rather than proportional representation (voting for party slates).
+On May 25, 2004, Karzai signed an election law providing for district-based (voting for specific candidates) rather than proportional representation (voting for party slates).